jonocarroll/wp_content/_drafts/2016-05-22-de-brief-auunconf-2016.md

 [/code]

 This line was added in `emacs` and was pulled into WP automatically via the GitHub webhook.
 How cool is that?
+This one was added in the WP editor and pushed to GitHub on save.

 <h2><a href="https://github.com/ropenscilabs/snowball" target="_blank">snowball</a></h2>